 - a.
-The family fails to supply any information that is determined necessary by the CDC in the administration of the program; - b.
+The family fails to supply any information that is determined necessary by the CDC in the administration of the program; including signature from all adult household members on HUD's consent form (HUD-9886); If the family revokes consent.
+The executed consent form (Form HUD-9886) will remain effective until the family is denied assistance, relinquishes their voucher, the assistance is terminated, or if the family provides written notification to CDC to revoke consent.
+Families have the right to revoke consent by notice to CDC, however, revoking consent will result in termination or denial of assistance. - b.
 The applicant and/or participant provides information that is not true or complete; - c.
 The applicant or family member(s) has been evicted from federally-assisted housing in the last three (3) years; - d.
 If the CDC has terminated assistance under a Voucher or Certificate program for any member of the family for violation of the Family Obligations within the past three years; - e.
-If any member of the family has ever committed fraud, bribery or any other corrupt or criminal act in connection with any federally assisted housing program; - f.
+If any member of the family has ever committed fraud, bribery or any other corrupt or criminal act in connection with any federally assisted housing program: - f.
 If the family currently owes rent or other amounts to the CDC or another PHA in connection with any rental assistance program. - The CDC, at its discretion, may offer a family the opportunity to enter an agreement to pay amounts owed to a PHA or amounts paid to an owner/landlord by a PHA.
 The PHA may prescribe the terms of the agreement; - g.
-If the family has not reimbursed any PHA for amounts paid to an owner/landlord under a HAP contract for rent, damages to the unit, or other amounts owed by the family under the lease; - h.
+If the family has not reimbursed any PHA for amounts paid to an owner/landlord under a HAP contract for rent, damages to the unit, or other amounts owed by the family under the lease;

 If the family breaches an agreement to pay amounts owed to a housing authority or amounts paid to an owner/landlord by a housing authority;